raspberrypilearning/creating-resources/markdown-guide.md

 without a gap
 between each line

-If you want a paragraph, use new lines either side of your text.
+If you want a paragraph, use new lines on either side of your text.

-If something doesn't quite look right in the preview window, try adding new lines around it, or removing them to achieve the desired formatting.
+If something doesn't quite look right in the preview window, try adding or removing new lines around it to achieve the desired formatting.

 <a name="anchors"></a>
 ### Anchors